ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 #### From a locally generated game

-After generating a game, a compressed folder will be output to the `/output` directory.
+After generating a game, a compressed folder will be output to the `/output` folder.
 Go to the [Archipelago Host Game Page](/uploads), click on `Upload File`, navigate to your Archipelago installation, and select the generated folder.
 This will create a new seed page using the information from this folder.